Characterizing classical minimal surfaces via the entropy differential: A Geometric Entropy Functional for Surfaces

 is divergence-free with respect to $\hat{g}$.

-If $M$ is oriented, then we call the associated quadratic differential $P=T+\I J T$ the \textit{entropy differential}.
+If $M$ is oriented, then we call the associated quadratic differential $P:=T+\I J T$ the \textit{entropy differential}.
 Since the condition on a symmetric $2$-form on $M$ to be trace-free and divergence free is conformally invariant, we obtain: \begin{thm} Let $(M,g)$ be a smooth oriented Riemannian $2$-mani\-fold with $K_g<0$ and $g$ satisfying the Ricci condition.
 Then the entropy differential $P=T+\I J T$ is holomorphic. \end{thm}

-\begin{rem} Note that a metric of negative Gauss-curvature on a surface arising via a constant mean $2$ immersion into hyperbolic $3$-space $\mathbb{H}^3$ also satisfies the Ricci condition (recall that with our convention the `mean' curvature is the sum of the principal curvatures).
-Besides satisfying the Ricci condition, these so-called \textit{Bryant surfaces} share many properties with minimal surfaces in Euclidean $3$-space, the most important being that they possess a Weierstrass representation~\cite{bryant}. \end{rem}
+\begin{rem} Note that a metric of negative Gauss-curvature on a surface arising via a constant mean curvature $2$ immersion into hyperbolic $3$-space $\mathbb{H}^3$ also satisfies the Ricci condition (recall that with our convention the `mean' curvature is the sum of the principal curvatures).
+Besides satisfying the Ricci condition, these so-called \textit{Bryant surfaces} share many properties with minimal surfaces in Euclidean $3$-space, the most important being that they possess a Weierstrass representation~\cite{bryant}.
+In particular, a quadratic differential similar to the one studied here has been defined for surfaces of constant mean curvature one in hyperbolic three-space $\mathbb{H}^3$ by Bryant~\cite{bryant} and for surfaces of Bryant type in the Lorentz-Minkowski four-space $\mathbb{L}^4$ by Aledo, Galvez and Mira~\cite{MR2200000}. \end{rem}